KBE25/risk_analysis/README.md

 **Author: <a href="https://www.linkedin.com/in/karina-basto-eyzaguirre-203a0445/"> Karina Basto-Eyzaguirre</a>**

 ## Overview
-This analysis has been conducted as my company has decided to diversify their business portfolio by expanding operations to the aircraft industry and purchasing commercial and private planes.
+This analysis has been conducted as my company has decided to diversify their business portfolio by expanding operations to the aircraft industry.

-The goal of this project is to use the <a href="https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses">the aviation accidents data from the NTSB </a> to provide a recommendation of 'low-risk' manufacturers and models, for both commercial and private planes, to a company expanding operations to the aircraft industry.
+The goal of this project is to use the <a href="https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses">the aviation accidents data from the NTSB </a> to provide a recommendation of 'low-risk' manufacturers and models, for both commercial and private planes, for the company to purchase.

 ## Business Understanding
 This analysis aims to identify low-risk aircrafts for a company wanting to enter the aviation industry by analyzing NTSB accident data from 1962 until 2023.
 The goal of this analyis is to identity risks for different aircraft manufacturers and model to be able to make a recommendation on which are the aircrafts with lowest risk to purchase within the commercial and private aircraft market.